cs5450/cs5450.github.io/assignments/lab1.md

 #### Steps

 1. Begin with your repository and state of work from Checkpoint 1
 2. Create a logging module for your project.
-* Handle creation of a log file as specified in the project handout.
+You can make it in a free format
 * Make API functions for formatted (up to you; we may specify this later) writing to this log file (not thread-safe).
 * Make an API function for gracefully closing this log file.
 * Expose and use this module/API within the Checkpoints instead of using stderr or stdout.